nsmclennan/ECE399_Wind_Turbine_Monitoring/README.md

 ## Structure

-- `final_code` contains the code for the complete project
+- `final_code` contains the server code for the complete project.
+- `pico_code` contains the code used by the Pi Pico W.
-- `testing` contains the code for the Python back-end testing, front-end, and web server testing.
+- `testing` contains the code used for testing the back-end, front-end, Pico W, and BMI160 IMU.
 - `diagrams` contains the data pipeline flowcharts for the project.
-- `old` contains out of date code using in the development of the project.
+- `old` contains out of date code used in the development of the project.

 ## Dashboard